tlswg/tls13-spec/draft-ietf-tls-tls13.md

    initially populated with the values in this document.
    IANA [shall update/has updated] this registry to add a "Recommended" column.
-IANA [shall be/has been] initially populated with the values in this document.
+IANA [shall be/has been] initially populated with the values in the table below.
+This column has been generated by marking Standards Track RFCs as "Yes" and all others as "No".

         Extension                                 Recommended    TLS 1.3
         ----------------------------------------------------------------